cetome/sausage/README.md

 - Create a request for proposal for consulting SOC providers
 - Evaluating suppliers to select the most appropriate one

-SAUSAGE was developed using multiple references from academia, ENISA, FIRST, SANS, FIRST and others.
+SAUSAGE was developed using multiple references from academia, ENISA, FIRST, SANS and others.

 ## Mission and Services:
 The SOC must provide added-value to the organisation.